 The Land of the Midnight Sun led to the next great gold rush.
 In the Yukon, many would venture into the rugged North expecting to find riches in the Klondike.
 Those who did, would find it difficult to get it back out again…alive.

-The Iditarod takes place in Alaska and runs 1150 miles from Anchorage to Nome in honor of Leonhard Seppala.
-In 1925, he along with several other mushers delivered much-needed anti-diphtheria serum to Nome.
+The Iditarod takes place in Alaska and runs 1,150 miles from Anchorage to Nome.
+Honoring the traditions of the sled dog culture and the Iditarod Trail, the annual event draws thousands of spectators and online viewers.
+In 1925, Leonhard Seppala along with several other mushers delivered much-needed anti-diphtheria serum to Nome along the same route.

 The immense Denali National Park and Preserve is home to glaciers, fossil records, and a study in geology.
-All along the Alaska Range, the pristine wilderness provides hikers along even the most well-marked trails outstanding views and peaceful vistas.
+All along the Alaska Range, the pristine wilderness provides hikers the most well-marked trails outstanding views, and peaceful vistas.

 Venture into Glacier Bay for glimpses of an icy blue you’ll see nowhere else on Earth.
 Listen for the rugged mountains of ice collapsing into the bay or seek the humpback whales breaking the surface.
-Sights and sounds of the bay as are abundant as the history.
+The sights and sounds of the bay are as abundant as the history, too.